Call Today 301-294-8700

-Dr. Sreeni provides impacted teeth removal in Rockville, MD.
-Call us today at 301-294-8700 to schedule an appointment.
+Dental Implant Center of Rockville provides impacted tooth removal in Rockville, MD.
+Call 301-294-8700 to learn more and schedule an appointment.

 What Are Impacted Teeth?